kikimeow/Kaggle--Rental-Interest-Prediction/README.md

 The training set has 49352 observations, and the testing set has 74659 observations.
 The data fields given are as follows:
-⋅⋅*bathrooms: number of bathrooms
+* bathrooms: number of bathrooms
-⋅⋅*bedrooms: number of bathrooms
+* bedrooms: number of bathrooms
-⋅⋅*building_id
-⋅⋅*created
-⋅⋅*description
-⋅⋅*display_address
+* building_id
+* created
+* description
+* display_address
-⋅⋅*features: a list of features about this apartment ⋅⋅*latitude
+* features: a list of features about this apartment
-⋅⋅*listing_id
-⋅⋅*longitude
-⋅⋅*manager_id
+* latitude
+* listing_id
+* longitude
+* manager_id
-⋅⋅*photos: a list of photo links
+* photos: a list of photo links
-⋅⋅*price: in USD
+* price: in USD
-⋅⋅*street_address
+* street_address
-⋅⋅*interest_level: this is the target variable.
+* interest_level: this is the target variable.
 It has 3 categories: 'high', 'medium', 'low'

 ### Feature Engineering
 Below are the reasonings behind some of the new features added to the modeling process: